steve-meyer/c-marc/README.md

 ## About

 **Warning:** At the time of writing, this is an experimental learning project.
 Do not use this project for any production work.
+There is no error handling for malformed MARC records.

 ### Basic Usage